There are two main parts to declaring your major:

 See also: Career Paths by Major

 That is, applying for acceptance into the major you have chosen and gaining official approval from the appropriate department.
 You will declare your clusters at the same time as your major.
 All this involves a series of steps, outlined here.

-**Please note: If you are still undecided about your major or you find yourself asking, “Does my major matter?”, please watch the web-based presentation with Dean Hanna and Donald Asher, a renowned author on professional development in higher education, at the link below.
-It's titled, “Does My Major Matter?: Planning for Success in School and in Life.”
+Please note: If you are still undecided about your major or you find yourself asking, “Does my major matter?”, please watch the web-based presentation with Dean Hanna and Donald Asher, a renowned author on professional development in higher education: “Does My Major Matter?: Planning for Success in School and in Life.”

 How to Declare Your Major

 To start the process of officially declaring your major: